Are reports of stolen items on the rise in Hawaii?

 Get more coronavirus news: COVID vaccines, boosters and Safe Travels information

-For more helpful tips from HPD click here or to view recent crime in your area head to Crime Mapping’s website.
+For more helpful tips from HPD, click here.
+To view recent crime in your area, visit Crime Mapping’s website.